All Guys Need To Read This When She Pulls Away From Your Relationship

 Relationships are complicated?
 We're here to help

 Ultimately, you have to listen to whatever it is that your partner tells you when you talk to them about why they are pulling away.
 Maybe there are things you can do to strengthen your relationship.
 But maybe things are meant to end.
 Either way, you should respect your partner’s thoughts and feelings.
 By having an open and honest talk about what is going on, you can finally understand how your partner is feeling and why there has been a distance between you guys.
 In the meantime, allow them to have their space.
 Put more effort into the time you spend together.
 Remind your partner why it is that you are together.
-Those are the things that you can control and show focus on.
+Those are the things that you can control and focus on.

 Relationships take work and commitment to thrive.
 Maybe that’s why we see a red flag go up when one partner starts to pull away.
 We don’t want to see a relationship end when we worked so hard to get to where we are.
 But space doesn’t always mean the relationship will end.
 When women pull away, it may just be a time in their life that they need space to navigate, or maybe you need to communicate to get yourselves back on good terms.
-Knowing that there is something you need to communicate on is the first step.
+Knowing that there is something you need to communicate is the first step.
 What happens next will be up to the two of you to decide.

-Because relationships take work, and sometimes it’s hard to communicate even with the best of intentions, couples’ therapy is a great tool to have in your arsenal.
-A licensed therapist can uncover the reasons men and women pull away in relationships.
+Because relationships take work, and sometimes it’s hard to communicate even with the best of intentions, couples therapy is a great tool to have in your arsenal.
+A licensed therapist can uncover the reasons men and women pull away from relationships.
 At Regain, couples and singles from all over can talk with a therapist online to work through their questions, their circumstances, and their needs.
 Regain is an online platform that matches therapists and couples together for a therapy that is right for them.
 It’s completely online and very , using a chat room to message your therapist in your own time without having to feel awkward or because you worry about being judged.
 Your messages aren’t read in real-time, so you do have the entire day to think about what you need to say.

 The chatrooms are available for you and your partner to view together, but you can also sign up just yourself and add them in later when you feel more comfortable.
 In fact, you don’t even have to add them at all if you don’t want to.
 The therapy is there for you in whatever capacity you need it.